 As much as the evolution of big data has facilitated marketers, tracking a large amount of data becomes a big hassle.
 This is where marketing automation comes into play, simplifying the task manifold.
 There are a bunch of CRM softwares available to segment your audience into categories, which are then further used for personalized communication.
 Same is the case with email marketing tools that automate messages by gauging the behaviour of users.
 This also gives the marketer more creative freedom by providing them with richer, more insightful data.

 What do you think differentiates science from art?
-Ask me, and it is the very ability of art to see how the near future would be like, while science may go ahead and do the same in the not-so-near future.
-Be it the James Bond gadgets or supercomputers in Avengers, IoT has the potential to make all that possible.
+If you ask me, it is the very ability of art to imagine what the near future would be like, while science may go ahead and make it real in the not-so-near future.
+Be it the gadgets of James Bond or supercomputers in Avengers, IoT has the potential to make everything possible.
 Simply speaking, IoT refers to the connectivity of everyday objects to the internet using embedded sensors, making way for a more connected life in every respect.
-The amalgam of data with such connectivity will give birth to algorithms that can transform the world to an extent where you won’t need driving licenses.
-You know why, because you would not be driving at all, courtesy the IoT enabled car that responses according to the traffic on road.
+The amalgam of data with such connectivity will give birth to algorithms that can transform the world to such an extent that you won’t need driving licenses anymore.
+You know why?
+Because you would not be driving at all, courtesy of the IoT enabled car which drives itself and responds to the traffic on road.
 Not just that, the number of accidents would reduce drastically.

 When it comes to marketing, IoT can build a seamless channel between the consumer and the brand.
 So much so, that the users will have availed themselves of a product/service before realising its need themselves.
 Believe Business Insider and the number of devices connected to IoT is set to triple by 2020, just in case you thought it was too fictional!

 Coming back to the coveted media space at Times Square, we may not see the prices dipping significantly anytime soon.
-But one may argue that in the near future, it’s going to appeal more to a brand that prefers hedonic wellbeing over utilitarianism.
-After all, it’s in Manhattan, the place that has seen advertising in its prime, with regard to prestige and well… of course glamour.
+But one may argue that in the near future, it’s going to appeal more to a brand that prefers hedonic well being over utilitarianism.
+After all, it’s in Manhattan, the place that has seen advertising at its prime, representing prestige and well… of course glamour.